 These can be complicated little machines, and nobody wants to spend their hard-earned money on something that is just going to fail after a few months.
 A long warranty with a flexible policy shows that manufacturers stand by their products.
 It shows that they believe it to be well made and durable.
 While we'd all like to avoid it, equipment failure is always a possibility.
 And a warranty is your guarantee that the manufacturer stands behind their product and is willing to make things right if any unexpected issue happens to occur.

-Our top pick of diffusers is the Vitruvi Stone Diffuser, and for several reasons.
+Our second best pick of diffusers is the Vitruvi Stone Diffuser.
 To begin with, it is undoubtedly the most aesthetically pleasing diffuser available.
 The handcrafted ceramic design is gorgeous, and fits in well with any spa, office or home.
-And, it actually functions to quiet the bubbling that you do hear in ultrasonic diffusers, making it perfect for use at night or during meditations.
+It's a little thinner than we expected but it looks great and the feel of the material is authentic.
+And, the ceramic lid actually functions to quiet the bubbling that you do hear in ultrasonic diffusers, making it perfect for use at night or during meditations.
 100ml capacity isn't the largest on the list, but it's definitely enough to run for around 7 hours in interval mode, so you don't need to constantly refill.
 The rubber feet prevent slipping and sliding, and the heaviness of the ceramic prevents the chances it's going to tip over and spill if you happen to bump into it.
 The soft white light is soothing, and you can always turn it off if you don't want to.
 The mist diffuses steadily from the top with great coverage - around 600sqft!
 The mist is extremely fine and produces lovely aromas with any essential oils you choose to diffuse.

 The Organic Aromas Raindrop nebulizer is the only nebulizing/atomizing choice on our list.
 In contrast to the other ultrasonic diffusers, the Raindrop does not use any water to diffuse the essential oils throughout the room, just pure essential oils.
 A small jet of air is blown across a tube that holds the oils to disperse the oils into the air in tiny droplets.
 This produces a superior aroma to ultrasonic diffusers, but without the humidifying benefit of the water also being diffused.
 The raindrop has a beautiful construction with wood and glass materials, but if you have children or pets it may be too fragile to be in your home, depending on where it will be in your space.
 It also comes with two pipettes that you use to fill the reservoir with pure oils.
 If you don't like the rotating colors of the LED, you can just switch it off using the touch button at the back of the model.
 If you want superior aromatherapy coverage, and to get the absolute most of your essential oils, this is the one for you.